 Further, it is our desire to provide more certainty to our families.
-We will open with the "Near" Normal Plan also allowing remote options for parents who are not comfortable with this plan.
-The District-wide Hybrid Plan will only be used district wide if we are required by the local authorities to do so.
-Below is a description of the two district possibilities:
+We will open with the "Near" Normal Plan also allowing options for parents who are not comfortable with this plan.
+The Hybrid Plan will only be used school-wide if we are required by the local authorities to do this:

-- 1. "Near" Normal Plan This will be our focus for beginning the school year.
-There will be logistical and practical adjustments for staff and student safety; however, we are anticipating a full return to classes in August.
+- 1. "Near" Normal Plan This will be the focus for beginning the school year.
+There will be a few logistical and practical adjustments for staff and student safety; however, we are anticipating a full return to classes in August.
 We plan to follow the school district calendar (see last page).
-Parents who are not comfortable with this will have options. - 2.
-District-Wide Hybrid Plan We are required to have a contingency plan in place in the event we must go back to limiting class sizes or if there were any cases of the virus in our school.
+Parents who are not comfortable with this will have options.
+Call the district office for more details. - 2.
+Hybrid Plan We are required to have a contingency plan in place in the event we must go back to limiting class sizes or if there were any cases of the virus in our school.
 This plan will be detailed in the following pages.